yunusemrecatalcam/grafana_influx_collectd/README.md

 - Copy the text of grafana_dashboard.json and paste it to the text box "Import via panel json" placed on the page.

- After the import, you can see your metrics and that all!
+ After the import, you can see your metrics!